Anil-Kushwaha-2002/Odoo_Developer/README.md

 ### Workflow:
 - User interacts with the form/list → sends requests to Controller → Model updates DB.
 - Users interact with data through the UI.
-- UI sends requests to ORM to fetch or update data.
+- UI (XML) sends requests to ORM to fetch or update data.
 - ORM updates the database automatically.

 ### Controller (C)
-- Connects View and Model.
+- Connects View and Model; Handles requests, routes (Python)
 - Standard ORM Controllers → Automatic handling for forms, lists.
 - Custom Web Controllers → For website, APIs, or custom endpoints.